Tendonitis Treatment in Pennsylvania and New Jersey

 Tendons exist all over the body as the conjoining pieces between muscle and bone.
 Normally, these fibrous bundles of tissue can withstand a fair amount of tension and activity, but it is also possible for them to become overworked and inflamed.
 This inflammation of the tendon is known as tendonitis.

 Visit the Arthritis Group at our arthritic treatment centers in Pennsylvania or New Jersey to learn more about tendonitis and discuss your symptoms with our rheumatology specialists.
-For further treatment options, call (215) 725-7400 or request an appointment online.
+For further treatment options, call (215) 725-7400 or request an appointment through our secure online form.

 What Causes Tendonitis?